webspinner/lookout.github.com/_posts/2012-04-18-integration-testing-with-foreman.md

     mysql: ./script/run-mysql-ramdisk

-When we run `foreman start`, Foreman will manage bringing all of these services online at once, then when you Ctrl-C `foreman` it will bring down all of the servers appropriately.
+When I run `foreman start`, Foreman will manage bringing all of these services online at once, then when you Ctrl-C `foreman` it will bring down all of the servers appropriately.